089/mastothread/README.md

 - **Adjustable Character Limit**: Customize the chunk size as per your preference.
 - **Real-time Preview**: Visualize how your text will appear as separate Mastodon posts.
 - **Copy to Clipboard**: Quick copy buttons for every chunk, which turn green upon being clicked to indicate a successful copy action.
+- **Post to Mastodon**: Login to Mastodon and post all your chunks automatically.
 - **Dynamic Subtitles**: Catchy, rotating subtitles to make your Mastothread experience memorable.

 ## Technology Stack